liaoxiong3x/DeepCreamPy/README.md

 # DeepCreamPy
 *Decensoring Hentai with Deep Neural Networks.
 Formerly named DeepMindBreak.*

-A deep learing-based tool to automatically replace censored artwork in hentai with plausible reconstructions.
+A deep learning-based tool to automatically replace censored artwork in hentai with plausible reconstructions.

-The user needs to specify the censored regions in each image by coloring those regions green in a separate image editing program like GIMP or Photoshop and saving the images to a specific folder.
+The user specifies the censored regions in each image by coloring those regions green in a separate image editing program like GIMP or Photoshop.
 A neural network handles the hard part of filling in the censored regions.

 DeepCreamPy has a pre-built binary for Windows 64-bit.
 DeepCreamPy works on Windows, Mac, and Linux.